MathisHammel/kara71.github.io/_posts/2020-02-08-HashCode-Part1.md

 The name of the Monte Carlo technique is a reference to a famous area in Monaco where a huge casino is located.
 Here, we will use a lot of randomness and hope that it brings us a good solution.

-The goal is to generate as many random solutions as possible, and only keep the best one only.
+The goal is to generate as many random solutions as possible, and keep the best one only.
 With a high enough computing power this can yield some interesting results, but the Monte Carlo strategy is easily beaten by more advanced solutions.

 The bottleneck of execution time will often be the scoring algorithm, which will also need to be optimized for good Monte Carlo runs.